robbenyang/myAESLibrary/README.md

 # AESLib

-This is a javascript implement of AES Encryption/Decrytion algorithm using _PKCS7_ padding .
+This is a javascript implement of counter-mode AES Encryption/Decrytion algorithm.
 It supports 128-bit key only.
 A simple web interface can be found [here](http://zhengqiyang.com/aesdemo/).

 Here is a sample javascript code: